Angmar2722/PayNowQRSwift/README.md

 Apart from providing you with an image, the framework also allows you to write some text below the QR Code to convey some information without scanning (this is optional).

 To create the image, call the function `payNowQRImage` and pass in your values for the 9 parameters (The first 7 parameters are the same as for creating the string).
-The function returns a UIImage.
+The function returns a **UIImage**.

 The table below shows you how to fill in the values for the Pay Now QR Image generation function.